18 Rooftop Bars in Las Vegas with Jaw-Dropping Views

 Mandalay Bay

-Originally an exclusive private club for members only, the Foundation Room sits on the 63rd floor of Mandalay Bay, offering up staggering views of the Strip to the north and the airport to the east.
-The food menu follows a tapas format, making good use of grass-fed, dry-aged beef.
+Originally an exclusive private club for members only, the Foundation Room sits on the 63rd floor of Mandalay Bay, offering up staggering views of the Strip to the north and airport to the east.
+The food menu follows a tapas format, working in a few Asian-inspired recipes like Korean fried chicken and bao buns.
 Meanwhile, the cocktail program takes full advantage of esoteric touches, including sage and herbal infusions.
-Despite a few changes over the years, the Foundation Room has resisted the urge to go modern and stays true to its moody, romantic atmosphere (although the longtime Hindu-inspired decor was removed following complaints by religious leaders).
-The Foundation Room has now settled into a Tuesday-Sunday schedule after some fluctuation during the pandemic.
+Despite a few changes over the years, the Foundation Room has resisted the urge to go modern and stays true to its moody, romantic atmosphere (although the longtime Hindu-inspired decor is now gone).

 Carson Kitchen